Ferry crashes into San Francisco’s Ferry Building

 A witness told The Associated Press the ferry had bumped into one dock before careening toward another dock.

-Tiffany Daniels said the accident set off panic among a crowd of people dining and shopping at the waterfront attraction.
+Tiffany Dennis said the accident set off panic among a crowd of people dining and shopping at the waterfront attraction.
 The vessel came to a stop when it struck a concrete walkway.

 The newspaper says a passenger and a worker onboard sustained minor injuries.